rac2030/rac.su/content/project/MakeZurich-MoBiFloC.md

 {{<figure class="floatright30" src="brainstorming.jpg">}}
 First we did some brainstorming of the ideas that are floating around and explained Robert (from Tiefbauamt Stadt Zürich) what we want to do.
-We started putting all the sensors and electronic pieces on the breadboard and wiring it that we can start tinkering on the software side.
+We started connecting all the sensors and electronic pieces on the breadboard along with wiring it such that we can start tinkering on the software side.
 The work was divided that Tony will take care of the web application to visualize what we measure and I will tinker with the Arduino code to send the data.

 Fail #1 happened when we tested how well the SDP610 responds after mounting the first tube on a plate and connecting it... sadly the tube was not soft enough which meant that we need to get out and buy a new tube.
 Luckily a Jumbo was just around the corner and they had one with soft silicone, a bit bigger than the one we used and did fit on the sensor but we it did fit our old tube and we decided to cut a short piece from the old tube to make a connector between the sensor and the soft tube.